ThuHaNgo11/FCJ-exam-platform/README.md

 # FCJ Exam Platform
 <!-- description -->
-This is a full-stack web application that provides a solution for online assessment - authoring test contents and delivering examinations.
+This is a full-stack web application that provides a solution for online assessment - authoring test contents and delivering exams.
+User (admin) performs CRUD operation on Questions, Tests, and Exams Databases.
+When exam is ready to delivered, admin sends email with test link to exam taker(s).
+Answers will be graded and customed certificate will be ready for download with passed result.

 **[Try out the deployed application here](https://d1swv02b0ramfa.cloudfront.net/)**!